-qualities that make then uniquely valuable to their corporations.
+corporate law scholars10-the "superstar CEO."
+Some CEOs have-or investors believe they have-the vision, charisma, superior leadership, or other exceptional qualities that make them uniquely valuable to their corporations.
 Elon Musk is perhaps the most famous example today.
 Other well-known names include Jeff Bezos (Amazon), Jamie Dimon (J.P.
-Morgan), and Reed Hastings (Netflix).
-In this Article, we develop the first account of the superstar CEO phenomenon and its implications for corporate law and governance.
+Morgan), and Reed Hastings (Netflix).11 In this Article, we develop the first account of the superstar CEO phenomenon and its implications for corporate law and governance.

 We argue that, even in the era of increasingly powerful shareholders, superstar CEOs' unique contribution to company value accords them significant power over boards of directors.
-Even directors who are faithful agents of shareholders might struggle to fulfil their oversight duties when the CEO is believed to have star qualities.
+Even directors who are faithful agents of shareholders might struggle to fulfill their oversight duties when the CEO is believed to have star qualities.
 How effective can directors be in questioning the CEO's proposed strategy when all believe that the CEO's singular vision is what makes the company succeed?
 And how likely are directors to take harsh measures in response to the misconduct of a CEO who is commonly viewed as critical to the company's success?

 Moreover, regardless of their sophistication or power, shareholders themselves might defer to superstar CEOs.
-As long as the CEO is viewed as critical to the company's success, shareholders may tolerate self-dealing, problematic governance and other practices that would normally be met with their resistance.
-This could explain, for example, how Netflix has managed to disregard for a long while its shareholders' call for governance changes, and why WeWork's savvy investors permitted its CEO to engage in questionable self-dealing transactions.
+As long as the CEO is viewed as critical to the company's success, shareholders may tolerate self-dealing, problematic governance, and other practices that would normally be met with their resistance.12 This could explain, for example, how Netflix has managed to disregard for a long while its shareholders' call for governance changes,13 and why WeWork's savvy investors permitted the company to enter into related-party transactions with its CEO.14